 I made a few notes when it started – they were about the interesting characters, the song by Libera I noticed – but now I can not really write about that.
 Shocking, painful, cruel, realistic to the core – I can go on like this for a long time.
-The fact that Song for a Raggy Boy is based on a true story contributes to the powerful effect this movie has on its viewers.
+The fact that Song for a Raggy Boy is based on a true story contributes to the powerful effect on its viewers.

 But let me tell you a bit more about the movie…

 It is set in a reformatory school in Ireland run by the Catholic church.
-As often happened, the boys who were sent there didn’t find anything remotely resembling help and support.
-Instead, they were beaten and abused mentally and physically (some even sexually) from the religious staff there.
+As often happened, the boys sent there didn’t find anything remotely resembling help and support.
+Instead, they were beaten and abused mentally and physically (some even sexually) by the religious staff there.
 One of them, Brother John (Iain Glen), the prefect of discipline at the school, is most aptly described by a line with which he tells the new teacher, William Franklin (Aidan Quinn – with a performance that superbly leads the adult cast) about the kind of job he is expected to do: